SymfonyCasts/symfony5/sfcasts/ep1/setup.md

 > Add initial set of files

 Nice!
-Though, I personally would have preferred a slightly more epic *first* commit message... but that's fine.
+Though, I personally would have liked a slightly more epic *first* commit message... but that's fine.

 I'll hit "q" to exit this mode.